ashagaire/React_CodeCamp/README.md

 # React_CodeCamp
-This repository has projects I did following Code Camp for React Java Script tutorials
+This repository has projects I did following tutorials from Code Camp for React Java Script tutorials